-The MLA International Bibliography indexes are critical in literary and language scholarship.
+Included in Multi-Search.
+The MLA International Bibliography indexes are critical to literary and language scholarship.
 They index literature, languages, linguistics, literary theory and criticism, dramatic arts, film, and folklore from over 4,400 journals and serials, as well as books, essay collections, working papers, proceedings, dissertations, and bibliographies.
 Approximately 45,000 records are added annually.
 Classical Greek and Latin literature are not covered.
 This database is produced by the Modern Language Association.
 The print edition counterpart to this database began in 1921.

 The MLA Directory of Periodicals is now part of the MLA International Bibliography.
 Included is information on the periodicals that are indexed in the database, plus many more.
 The Directory of Periodicals data is updated annually.

 Access to back issues (from the date of first publication) of selected, core journals.

 JSTOR provides electronic access to back issues (from the date of first publication) of selected, core journals.
 The goal of the project is to build a reliable and comprehensive archive of important scholarly journal literature.
 The journals are organized into the Arts and Sciences Collections I & II, the General Sciences Collection, the Ecology and Botany Collection, the Business Collection, the Language and Literature Collection, the Mathematics and Statistics Collection, and the Music Collection.